qwalley/KTCS/README.md

 * In your terminal, navigate to XAMPP/htdocs and clone the repository using `$git clone https://github.com/qwalley/KTCS.git` on UNIX systems.

 * Open a web browser and search "localhost/KTCS/src".
-You should see a very ugly website welcoming you to the home page, and links to three other pages.
+You should see a very ugly website welcoming you to the home page.

-## To Do:
+## Will's To Do:
-### Will
 * create session info model
 * create queries to:
 	* authenticate logins